 6. A water test is also done if there is a water body on site

-Conceptual Stage: After this feasibility study is done on site, the next stage is the outline conceptual design by the architect.
+Conceptual Stage: After this feasibility study is done on site, the next stage is the outline conceptual design by the design engineer.
 Layout plans are made according to the site specifications.

-1. General proposals for the project are made by the architect
+1. General proposals for the project are made by the design engineer

-2. The layout plans that are made by the architect include the height and floor area of the proposed structure
+2. The layout plans that are made by the design engineer include the height and floor area of the proposed structure

-3. Architect applies for the approval of the outline layout plan
+3. Design engineer applies for the approval of the outline layout plan

 Detailed Design: According to those layout plans, working drawings are created that identify the exact location of excavations for foundations, columns, entrance gates, and boundary walls.

-1. The architect and the engineer finalize the project brief
+1. The design engineer and the engineer finalize the project brief

 2. Sketch designs are prepared for the client’s approval